Reed-CompBio/Graphery/docs/user-manual/get-started.md

 There are several main building blocks for a graph: `Node`, `NodeSet`, `Edge`, `EdgeSet`, `Graph`.
 In this section, we will go over these concepts.

 ### `Node`
 Every `Node` object has a unique id and a name.
 When the name of a node is not specified specifically, it is filled with it's id and a prefix.
 For `Node`, the default prefix is `n`.
 So the name of a node with id `1` is `n1`.
 Two `Node` instances are equal if and only if their ids are equal.
-Every `Node` instance has a `properties` field that collects all the properties this node has.
-The properties will be displayed once your mouse curser is hovered on the node.
+Every `Node` instance has a `properties` field that collects the properties of the instance.
+The properties will be displayed in a tooptip once your mouse curser is hovered on the node.

 Some magic methods are overriden so that you can use the basic operators llike `==` and `!=`.
 The equality follows the rules above.